 Margot grew up in South Africa.
 Although she went to church as a child, it was in late 2009 when she first understood that her sin separated her from God and she accepted Jesus Christ as her Lord and Saviour.
 Even at this early stage, Margot had a desire for mission work in Africa.

-In 2011 Margot moved to London, UK, and has lived there ever since.
+In 2011 Margot moved to London, UK, and lived there until she began serving as a missionary with AIM.
 During her time in London, Margot’s desire for mission work in Africa grew and, in 2017, doors began opening.
 A trip to visit mission partners in Rwanda in 2017 confirmed this desire, as well as conversations with other missionaries.